 NOTE: Progress is currently being made by the University to address the area of Emergency Social Services (ESS) for the campus community.
-While the University is taking additional measures to help prepare the campus for disasters such as earthquakes, we also strongly encourage staff, faculty, residents streetlights, and power lines, then:
+While the University is taking additional measures to help prepare the campus for disasters such as earthquakes, we also strongly encourage staff, faculty, residents and students to be personally prepared (e.g. having 72 hours emergency preparedness kits).
+Additional ESS related information will be provided once available.